-The industry your Connecticut LLC operates in (e.g., restaurants will need health permits)
+- The industry your Connecticut LLC operates in (e.g., restaurants will need health permits)

 - The location of your Connecticut LLC (state, county or city) (e.g., a license to conduct business from the city of Bridgeport)

 - The type of business that you run (e.g., healthcare providers must meet HIPAA requirements)

 You can research these permits and licenses yourself or use Incfile’s Business License Research Package.
 Which includes:

-A complete report on all the licenses, permits and tax registrations your Connecticut LLC will need
+- A complete report on all the licenses, permits and tax registrations your Connecticut LLC will need

 - The application forms you will need to file with the Connecticut, regional and federal licensing authorities

 Remember that operating your business without the required licenses can expose you to risks and fines from federal, Connecticut and local governments.Incfile's Connecticut Business License Research Package

 Connecticut LLC Operating Agreements